What is urinary incontinence?

 You experience more than one type of urinary incontinence.

 As urinary incontinence may cause you embarrassment, affect your quality of life, or even indicate an underlying medical condition, you should see a doctor to manage the condition.
-Make an enquiry or an appointment to find out more about urinary incontinence, or to speak to our doctors about it.
+Make an appointment to find out more about urinary incontinence or consult our urologists.

 Most of the time, urinary incontinence is a symptom of another medical condition, or a result of everyday habits.
 It is rarely a disease by itself.